 These are not the kind of reactions that media consumers have toward serious, sober journalistic professionals.

 I listen to the BBC before "Morning Edition" comes on at 5 a.m.
 It is like being in another country, appropriately enough.
 The "presenters," as they call themselves, talk like normal, intelligent people, whose job it is to manage the purveyance of information.
-Their expert guests and callers are the "stars," not they.
+Their expert guests, and their delightful callers from around the world, are the "stars," not they.
 They are not polished gems who seem to be striving for love and fame.
 They're just doing a job, like the rest of us, and doing the best they can.
 Their work requires knowledge, sensitivity and management skills, but you don't notice that unless you're looking for it.
 What you notice is that you're learning.

 It is NPR's cultivation of a "unique style," and its environment of glowing specialness, that has transformed what I assume were once regular people into grotesque caricatures.
 They are fancy, pampered people who put on a show -- a highly produced, tightly paced, cynically manipulative show -- for we gentle cows, "out there in the heartland," who listen intently and then agree to be milked.